 Harry, Duke of Sussex

-The Royal formally known as Prince Harry, gave up his Royal duties earlier this years.
+The Royal formally known as Prince Harry gave up his Royal duties in 2020.
 Officially he remains the Duke of Sussex but as he no longer acts as a Senior Royal he gives up the formal "His Royal Highness" before his name but he remains the Duke of Sussex.

 Meghan, Duchess of Sussex